-- All development proposals will be required to incorporate facilities that enable and encourage high rates of recycling and re-use of waste and materials. - All new development will be required to demonstrate that waste is minimised both during the construction phase and the lifetime of the building. - 3.
-Development proposals shall be accompanied by a Site Waste Management Plan
+- 23. All development proposals will be required to incorporate facilities that enable and encourage high rates of recycling and re-use of waste and materials. - 24.
+All new development will be required to demonstrate that waste is minimised both during the construction phase and the lifetime of the building. - 25.
+Development proposals shall be accompanied by a Site Waste Management Plan.

-3.8 Recreation and leisure
+3.8 Objective 8: Recreation and leisure

-Objective 8 - Recreation and leisure: To enhance and activate the harbour for leisure, recreation and tourism and encourage active, healthy lifestyles.
+To enhance and activate the harbour for leisure, recreation and tourism and encourage active, healthy lifestyles.